wqking/jincu/readme.md

  * Anchor and flip x/y (ComponentAnchor).
  * Sprite sheet.
  * Frame based animation.
  * Tween animation.
-The tween module is converted from (my cpgf library)[https://github.com/cpgf/cpgf].
+The tween module is converted from [my cpgf library](https://github.com/cpgf/cpgf).
  * Event driven.
  * Underlying render engine agnostic.
 Now the library using HTML5 canvas as the render engine, in the future WebGL will be added.